jsundt/theeleven-gems/flex.md

 ### Installation

-Add this line to your applications scss file after your project specific variables:
+Add the grid scss file after your project variables like this:

 ```scss
 @import 'your-project-variables';